Ericson2314/baccumulation/math/geometric-calculus.md

-# Multiplicative Calculus
+# Geometric Calculus

-In search of better formalisms for the reason described in my [economics math](../economics-math.md) write up, I found my way [multiplicative integral](https://en.wikipedia.org/wiki/Product_integral) wikipedia page.
+In search of better formalisms for the reason described in my [economics math](../economics-math.md) write up, I found my way ["product integral"](https://en.wikipedia.org/wiki/Product_integral) wikipedia page.

 When I was first taking economics masters classes at [John Jay](https://johnjayeconomics.org/), that Wikipedia article was  in a lot worse shape, and didn't give me the answers I was looking for.
 But now it is much better, and in particular it now cites <doi:10.1016/j.jmaa.2007.03.081> which is fantastic!
 You should just go read the paper yourself.

+There is also <https://sites.google.com/site/nonnewtoniancalculus> which contains a great many other resources, from the people that started this line of research (as far as anyone knows).
+The authors [argue](https://sites.google.com/site/nonnewtoniancalculus/-multiplicative-calculus) that the term "multiplicative calculus" should not be used because it is ambiguous, which I found compelling, so I have re-tiled this page accordingly.

 I don't like doing the "unoriginal recap as blogpost" thing, but there are a few things I want to highlight, and also a few more basic precaluculus notions (that the paper did not cover) that I want to place alongside them.